mastodon/blog/content/posts/2018-10-29_Mastodon-2.6/index.md

 date: 2018-10-31
 draft: false
 author: gargron
+resources:
+- name: hero
+  src: screenshot-forms.png
 categories:
 - New Features
 tags:
 - mastodon
 ---

 After more than a month of work, I am happy to announce the new version of Mastodon, with improved visuals, a new way to assert your identity, and a lot of bug fixes.<!-- more -->